leonW7/D-Link/Vul_5.md

 Body:
 ![image](https://github.com/leonW7/D-Link/blob/master/5-2.png)

-This PoC can result in a DOS as below, you can see that the router need to set again after exploit:
+This PoC can result in a change of DNS server as below, you can see that the DNS server is set to "192.168.3.1" after exploit:

 Before exploit:
 ![image](https://github.com/leonW7/D-Link/blob/master/5-3.png)